-The Group performs impairment assessment under expected credit loss ("ECL") model on financial assets and financial guarantee contracts which are subject to impairment under HKFRS 9.
+The Group performs impairment assessment under ECL model on financial assets and financial guarantee contracts which are subject to impairment assessment under HKFRS 9.
 The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition.